GDPR: what should I do in the event of further/secondary processing of personal data?

 Primary vs. secondary processing

-In the case of further or secondary processing of personal data in a research project, the personal data will not be directly collected from the data subjects by you.
+In the case of further or secondary use of personal data in a research project, the personal data will not be directly collected from the data subjects by you.

 If you do collect the personal data directly from the data subjects as part of your research with a specific objective in mind, this is a primary processing of personal data.